peter-olom/directus-config-toolkit/README.md

 - `snapshot create`: Create a snapshot of the current Directus instance state.
 - `snapshot compare`: Compare the current snapshot with configuration files to identify differences.
 - `snapshot roles`: Check role identities between environments to identify roles that need mapping.
+- `audit import-diffs <type>`: Show a diff between local config and remote data for a specific import, showing only the latest snapshot.
 - `validate`: Check configuration files for potential import issues like duplicate IDs.
 - `dashboard`: Start the dashboard web interface for managing configurations.